Mitigate the effect of high temperatures on maize productivity

 Executive Summary

 Maize is one of the main sources of food for a high proportion of the region's population.
 Climate change will cause increases in temperatures that can negatively affect maize productivity in Latin America.
 Yield sensitivity to temperature (alone or associated with water or nutrient stress) is generally much higher if stress occurs during the period around flowering (which determines the number of grains per plant) or during the filling of the grains (which affects the final weight of the grains).
-However, the physiological causes that generate these effects on productivity have not been clearly elucidated, nor has been determined the genotypic variability that could be useful in this context in breeding programs.
+However, the physiological causes that generate these effects on productivity have not been clearly elucidated, nor determined the genotypic variability that could be useful in this context in breeding programs.

 The general objective of the project was to identify genetic and environmental factors of the susceptibility of maize productivity to high temperatures that can be useful both in genetic improvement and in the design of agronomic practices.
 Specifically: